 The SCFHP LTSS Team can assist case managers and providers with facilitating access to IHSS and navigating the application or reassessment process for SCFHP members.
-Please contact the LTSS Help Desk via email.
+Please contact the LTSS Help Desk via email at MLTSSHelpDesk@scfhp.com.

 The IHSS Public Authority is the employer of record for IHSS providers or independent providers (IPs).
 Contact information for the Public Authority is 1-408-350-3251.